cavo789/blog/blog/2024/04/07/php-jakzal-phpqa/index.md

 ## A whole host of other tools await you

-As you can see, we can use a lot of tools using `jakzal/phpqa` in a zero installation schema.
+As you can see, we can use a lot of tools using `jakzal/phpqa` in a zero-installation schema.
 That's really impressive.
 We you can find a lot more tools than described in this article, just go to [Available tools](https://github.com/jakzal/phpqa?tab=readme-ov-file#available-tools) and see which ones can help you.

 ## Change PHP versions

 Let's imagine your codebase is a legacy one (not written for PHP 8.3 but f.i.
 PHP 7.4).

-An instruction like `docker run -it --rm -v "${PWD}":/project -w /project jakzal/phpqa parallel-lint . --exclude vendor` (as we have see above) will scan the code with PHP 8.3 (situation end March 2024) and you can have plenty of errors since you're using a PHP 8.3x tool on a PHP 7.4x codebase.
+An instruction like `docker run -it --rm -v "${PWD}":/project -w /project jakzal/phpqa parallel-lint . --exclude vendor` (as we have seen above) will scan the code with PHP 8.3 (situation end March 2024) and you can have plenty of errors since you're using a PHP 8.3x tool on a PHP 7.4x codebase.

 How to solve this?
 Really easy in fact.
 As you know, by using `docker run [...] jakzal/phpqa [...]` you're asking Docker to use the `latest` version of the image and that version will change.
-Every-time the owner of the image publish a newer version, that `latest` image is updated and perhaps, in a few months, it'll be PHP 8.4 by default.
+Every time the owner of the image publish a newer version, that `latest` image is updated and perhaps, in a few months, it'll be PHP 8.4 by default.

 So, to solve our issue: we need to use a specific tag for PHP 7.4.
 Simply jump on [https://hub.docker.com/r/jakzal/phpqa/tags](https://hub.docker.com/r/jakzal/phpqa/tags) and type `7.4` in the `Filter Tags` area.

 ![Tags](./images/tags.png)

-You'll found some tags.
+You'll find some tags.
 Now you can start `docker run -it --rm -v "${PWD}":/project -w /project jakzal/phpqa:1.80-php7.4-alpine parallel-lint . --exclude vendor` to run the PHP 7.4 linter.